ritaturk/xenko-docs/manual/getting-started/positioning-entities.md

 ## Transformation Gizmos

-Gizmos in Game Studio help you move, rotate, and resize your entities effectively.
-They are present at the top of the Scene Editor.
+Gizmos in Game Studio help you move, rotate, and resize your entities.
+You can find these gizmos at the top of the Scene Editor.

 You can move an entity by first clicking the entity, and then through the Translation gizmo, dragging it along any of the X, Y, and Z axes.
 For example, to move an entity along the X axis, click the entity, and click and drag it along the X axis.
 You can also move the entity along two axes at the same time by clicking the center of the X, Y, and Z axes, and then dragging it in the required direction.
 Also, you can rotate and resize the entity using the Rotation and Scale gizmos, respectively.